 - Combustion air must be obtained directly from outdoors, however ventilation openings may still be required to prevent overheating of boiler components if boiler is installed in small space such as a closet. - 2.
-If a 24 in. clearance from boiler sides, front, and bottom can be maintained with all doors to the boiler room closed, no ventilation openings are required.
+If recommended service clearances shown in Figure 5-1 are maintained (with all doors to room closed), no ventilation openings are required.